 What is a "Fit and Proper person" check?

-A fit and proper person check will take your background into consideration to see if there is any reason why you would not be suited for the type of driving you want to do.
-The NZ Transport Agency will be interested to know any of the following
+This is a check into your background to see if there is any reason why you would not be suited for the type of driving you want to do.
+The New Zealand Transport Agency (NZTA) does a Police vetting check to find out whether any of the following apply to you:

 Back to top